 The Department of Public Safety is the primary department at the University charged with creating a safe and secure environment.
 This task, however, is not one we can accomplish alone.
 Crime prevention, risk identification, and problem solving are the responsibilities of everyone.
 We ask you to join us in these efforts by reading our Annual Clery Security and Fire Safety Report and referring to it often.

 The Department of Public Safety is a service oriented branch of the university's Student Affairs division.
-The department has a Director, 4 Shift Commanders, 20 full time officers, an Administrative Assistant, and a Manager of Transportation and Parking who are charged with assisting the campus community with various services including the enforcement of local, state, and federal laws, as well as campus rules and regulations.
+The department has a Director, 3 Shift Commanders, 19 full time officers (9 of which are EMTs), an Administrative Assistant, and a Manager of Transportation and Parking who are charged with assisting the campus community with various services including the enforcement of local, state, and federal laws, as well as campus policies and regulations.

 The Department of Public Safety is responsible for monitoring activities 24 hours a day, seven days a week, and 365 days a year on University property to include the Bristol campus, including the School of Law, Almeida Apartments and Baypoint Residence Hall.
 Public Safety also provides security for the Providence Campus during classroom hours.
 Department officers patrol the campus on foot, bicycle, motor vehicles, and on fixed posts such as the main entrance to the campus.
 Public Safety Headquarters is equipped with surveillance monitors in order for the dispatcher to monitor live video footage of selected locations.
 All reports of crimes, minor or major, should be reported to the Department of Public Safety.
 The Department of Public Safety is the campus liaison to the Bristol Police, Portsmouth Police, Providence Police and Fire Departments and works in close relation to both.
 The Department of Public Safety is responsible for parking enforcement, emergency medical services on campus and transportation needs.